thearchitector/datagraph/README.md

 - async first, anyio for trio/asyncio
 - distributed first
 - decentralized
-    - tasks can be implemented in different services
+    - processors can be implemented in different services
     - no central task broker or management service
-- fastapi-style task dependency injection
+- fastapi-style processor dependency injection
 - optimistic parallel processing via directed streams
-    - since tasks operate on streams you can rely on high degrees of parallelism vs. sequential DAGs
+    - since processors operate on streams you can rely on high degrees of parallelism vs. sequential DAGs
-    - it can still be used as a workflow engine/canvas through task partitioning (tasks can wait for complete input streams before starting)
+    - it can still be used as a workflow engine/canvas through task partitioning (processors can wait for complete input streams before starting)
 - redis based
 - not complicated
     - the API is intentionally minimal and simple, because there's no reason for it not to be (data pipelines are hard enough, why fight with the implementation you don't control?)